spiffe/spiffe/standards/SPIFFE_Broker_API.md

 through secure channels (e.g., /proc filesystem, container runtime APIs) rather than accepting client-provided attributes at face value.

-### 3.1.2 Local-only references
+### 3.1.2 Reference scope

-Some references such as the process ID are only available and discoverable locally and need to be treated in this way.
-Clients MUST ensure that local references are not sent to remote Broker APIs and servers MUST deny reqeusts coming from outside the node that contain local-only references.
-This is to mitigate situations where a broker requests credentials for a workload with a process ID from a different node where that process ID is used by a different workload.
+Some references — such as the process ID — are only meaningful and discoverable on the local node.
+Clients MUST ensure that local references are not sent to remote Broker APIs and servers MUST deny requests originating from outside the node that contain local references.
+This mitigates situations where a Broker requests credentials with a process ID from a different node, where that process ID is used by a different workload.

+Object references (such as `KubernetesObjectReference`) are valid across the control plane that owns the referenced object — for example, anywhere within the same Kubernetes cluster — and MAY be sent across the network within that scope.
+Object references MUST NOT be honored by a server bound to a different control plane (e.g., a different cluster); servers MUST reject object references that name a control plane they do not serve.

+When mixing reference types in a single request, the most restrictive scope of any individual reference applies to the request as a whole.

 ### 3.1.3 Builtin Reference Types

-The specification currently defines two builtin workload reference types.
+The specification currently defines three builtin workload reference types.

 **Process ID (PID) Reference**: Identifies a workload by its process identifier.
 The PID MUST be a positive integer.
 This reference type is universally supported across POSIX-compliant systems.